M-ERA-NET-MEDIATE/ds-entities-service/README.md

-# Service for serving DLite entities
+# Service for serving entities

 This is a FastAPI-based REST API service running on onto-ns.com.
-It's purpose is to serve DLite entities from an underlying database.
+It's purpose is to serve entities from an underlying database.

 ## Run the service